- Sundowning is a symptom of Alzheimer’s and other dementias. It often happens between late afternoon and early evening.

 Sarah, a 74-year-old with early-stage vascular dementia, used to be a gregarious, fun-loving woman with a horde of accomplishments, not just in her teaching career, but also with her much sought-after oil paintings.

-When her daughter, Linda, first came to see me at the homecare agency, it was strictly about getting a part-time nursing assistant for her mother.
+When her daughter, Linda, first came to see me at the homecare agency, it was strictly about getting a part-time nursing assistant to help care for her mother.
 “Only a few daytime shifts a week,” she said, before explaining that, “I have a sister and brother who both help me look after Mom in her worst hours in the late afternoons.”

 I asked a few questions of the type that would help me get Sarah a compatible caregiver.
 That’s when Sarah’s story unraveled, a story that to this day still affects me, for although I’d had a few exposures to clients with sundowner syndrome in the past, the difference between Sarah’s daytime behavior and that in early evenings and at night was uniquely remarkable.